talex-touch/talex-touch/apps/docs/docs/documents/start.md

 # Get Started

-I am firmly believed that you have shocked by the brilliant function of `Polyglot Toolbox`, let's start the installation.
+We believe you'll be amazed by the brilliant features of `Polyglot Toolbox`.
+Let's get started with the installation!

-## Choose one platform you like
+## Choose Your Platform

-We provide a various of platforms for you to choose and it will decide the app how to work.
+We provide support for multiple platforms.
+Your choice will determine how the application functions.

 ### Windows

-- arm (x64)
+- x64 (64-bit)
-- arm (x32)
+- x86 (32-bit)
-- ia32
+- ARM64

-### MacOS
+### macOS

-- MacOS X
+- macOS 10.15 or later

 ### Linux

-- Ubuntu(9+)
+- Ubuntu (18.04+)
-- Debian
+- Debian (10+)
-- Kali Linux

-### Android

-- Android13
-- Android14
-- HarmonyOS

-### iOS

-- iOS 16+
-- iOS 17 (beta)

-### watchOS

-- watchOS 9+
-- watchOS 10 (beta)

-### wearOS

-- Google WearOS
+- Fedora (32+)
-- HarmonyOS
+- Arch Linux
-- ColorOS (OPPO)
+- openSUSE

+## Version Information

+Current version: v1.2.0
+Release date: May 203

 ## Q & A

-### Q: No my platform
+### Q: My platform is not listed

-A: Developers have as much as possible to support more platform, please wait patiently
+A: We're doing our best to support as many platforms as possible.
+Please be patient as we expand our compatibility.

-### Q: Part of the platform is not available
+### Q: Some platforms are not available

-A: What is clear is that currently only support Windows.
-Other platform especially `Apple`, developer does not have a `Developer Account` to publish.
-And the platform `WearOS ColorOS` is under developing.
+A: Currently, we officially support Windows.
+For other platforms, especially Apple systems, we don't have a Developer Account to publish applications.
+The WearOS and ColorOS platforms are still under development.

 ### Q: I can't start the program

-A: Please check if you `installed correctly` and give the program the `permissions`!
-Application needs to read and write access to complete the necessary function, recommended procedures `supreme authority` to ensure that the integrity of the function.
-Please rest assured that all the code is `open source`, you can also turn to `Github` to build to ensure the privacy and security.
+A: Please check if you've installed the application correctly and granted it the necessary permissions.
+The application requires read and write access to perform its functions.
+We recommend running it with administrator privileges to ensure full functionality.
+Rest assured that all code is open source.
+You can also build from GitHub to ensure privacy and security.

-(The `GitHub` button is on the right corner on your page.)
+(The `GitHub` button is in the top right corner of this page.)